latest nhpb_banner 1__compressed

 Other resources were offered as well.
 Samaritan Community is located at 1401 Bolton Street, Baltimore, MD 21217, and the phone number is (410) 225-9500.
 Continue with assistance from Samaritan Center.

 Baltimore City Commission on Aging and Retirement Education can help the disabled and seniors over the age of 60.
 They provide information on resources and screen applicants for public, long term support and other benefits.
 There is also free money from the government for seniors in Baltimore.
-They process applications for SHIP, Medicare, and health programs such as Medicare Advantage or prescription plans.
+They process applications for benefits in MD including SHIP, Medicare, and health programs such as Medicare Advantage or prescription plans.
 Home care is arranged for the disabled or elderly.

 • Other basic needs, such as free emergency food is offered by the aging office, including the Meals on Wheels program.
 Some of the more financial support includes transportation at discounted rates.
 Very limited amount of loans or funds are available for solving utility cut-off, rental assistance, eviction prevention, prescriptions, and security deposits.
 Call 410-396-2273, or find details on Baltimore Department of Aging programs.

 Salvation Army, Greater Baltimore Area - This agency has limited funding, but they can help meet the short term needs of residents.
-Some of what they offer can include an on site food pantry as well as a clothing closet and soup kitchen.
+Some of what they offer can include an on site food pantry as well as a free clothing closet and soup kitchen.
 They can also provide low income families with emergency financial assistance for groceries, rent payments, clothing, toiletries, and small household items and products.

-• In addition, short-term financial relief may be also be provided through financial aid for mortgage payments, utility and heating bills, burial expenses, transportation costs, and prescription medication assistance.
+• The Christian faith based charity also has financial assistance to help with bills including burial expenses, transportation costs, and prescription medication assistance.
 Also receive access to a senior center and holiday assistance programs, including free Christmas gifts as well as a back to school supply even prior to the new year.
 Dial (410) 783-2920 to learn more or apply for help.
 Or click here for additional details on Salvation Army assistance programs in Baltimore.

 • The non-profit also has financial education classes tailored especially for teens, adults and children.
 Sessions can include getting out of debt; creating and maintaining a budget; saving; creating wills; and investing for your needs.
 Address is 5401 Frankford Avenue in Baltimore.
 Dial 410-488-5653.
+The charity is at 5401 Frankford Ave, Baltimore, MD 21206.

-Financial help Baltimore CityFontana Village Community Center - When funds are available, this non-profit aid organization may be able to help.
+Financial help Baltimore CityFontana Village Community Center - When funds are available, this non-profit organization may be able to help.
 They can offer rent help for eviction prevention programs, and funds for utility cut-off and prescription bill expenses.
 Dial (410) 682-6607 or (443) 376-7331.

 Bon Secours Baltimore Health System – Arranges family support.
 Resources can be free tax filing, financial assistance to pay rent, and employment.
 For example, job placement, resume review, and GED/ABE classes are offered in Baltimore.
 26 North Fulton Avenue, dial 410-362-3629 or (410) 362-3000